hossein-rahmati/Credit-Card-Fraud-Detection/README.md

 - **Model training using Random Forests**
 - **Model evaluation with metrics like accuracy, precision, recall, F1-score, and MCC**
 - **Hyperparameter tuning and cross-validation**

+This project is licensed under the [MIT License](https://github.com/hossein-rahmati/Credit-Card-Fraud-Detection/blob/master/LICENSE).
+You can use, modify, and distribute this code with proper attribution.